agile-students-spring2026/final-nonrhythmic/README.md

 npm run dev
 ```

+Optional: set `PORT` for the API via environment variable; do not commit `.env` with secrets.

-For production build, preview, lint, and notes on secrets, see [`front-end/README.md`](./front-end/README.md).
+For production build, preview, lint, and more detail, see [`front-end/README.md`](./front-end/README.md).

 ---